moirai-lang/moirai-kt/README.md

 # The Moirai Programming Language
 Moirai is a programming language for server-based real-time computing (RTC).
 The worst-case execution time (WCET) is calculated for every script before it is executed.
-Moirai is ideal for multi-tenant microservices and serverless applications.
+Moirai is ideal for multi-tenant microservices, serverless functions, and computed columns in databases.
 With a sufficiently pessimistic WCET limit, individual tenants will be unable to take down the server for all tenants.

 * [Language Syntax Guide](https://github.com/moirai-lang/moirai-kt/wiki/Language-Syntax-Guide): A detailed overview of the language syntax.
+* [Example Moirai Service](https://github.com/moirai-lang/moirai-service): An example webservice that can serve Moirai or JSON requests.
 * [Using the Moirai Kotlin API](https://github.com/moirai-lang/moirai-kt/wiki/Using-the-Moirai-Kotlin-API): For if you want to import Moirai into your Kotlin or Java projects, for example if you are developing your own web service that will use Moirai.
-* [Getting Started](https://github.com/moirai-lang/moirai-kt/wiki/Getting-Started): There is currently no REPL.
-The fastest way to write Moirai code is to add new tests.

 # Language Use Cases
 * Multi-tenant serverless or cloud compute services with no cold start time.
+* Computed columns in a database
 * Replace JSON requests when invoking web APIs.
 * To very quickly update scripts in a live service without needing a full deployment.
 * As a workflow language.